15 Best Fighting-Type Pokemon of All Generations, Ranked

 Buzzwole

 Hailed from the Ultra Space, Buzzwole features a physique of a muscular insect-humanoid.
-It is a Fighting/Bug Pokémon with the ability Beast Boost, a common ability among the Ultra Beasts.
+It is a Fighting/Bug Pokemon with the ability Beast Boost, a common ability among the Ultra Beasts.

-Beast Boost increases a Pokémon’s most proficient stat every time it defeats an enemy.
+Beast Boost increases a Pokemon’s most proficient stat every time it defeats an enemy.
 This synergizes well with Buzzwole’s stat build.

 Buzzwole can sustain a lot of damage due to its high base stats on HP (107) and Defense (139).
 Paired with its Attack stat (also 139), this Ultra Beast becomes a bigger threat the longer it stays in battle.